gradle/gradle/subprojects/docs/src/docs/release/notes.md

 There is a new API `GradleProject#getProjectDirectory` that returns the project directory of the project.

+You can now listen to test progress through `LongRunningOperation#LongRunningOperation#addTestProgressListener`.
+All received test progress events are of a sub-type of `TestProgressEvent`.

 ### Dependency substitution accepts projects

 You can now replace an external dependency with a project dependency.
 The `DependencyResolveDetails` object